 All training must be relevant to catastrophic injury medical issues, and/or catastrophic rehabilitation and case management.
 Topics may include spinal cord injuries, amputations, catastrophic brain injuries, burns, blindness, accessible housing and workplace design, and/or suitable transportation for individuals with catastrophic disabilities.
-The 40-hour internship at the Roosevelt Warm Springs Institute for Rehabilitation (RWSIR) is pre-approved.
-The applicant should call Warm Springs directly at 706-655-5233 to make arrangements to attend.
-Once the applicant has completed the RSWIR internship, s/he shall send to the Board's Managed Care and Rehabilitation Division a copy of the completed form signed by the RWSIR professionals certifying his/her attendance at all of the sessions as well as the completed Board Form, Documentation of Completion of Observation/Experience Component by Catastrophic Rehabilitation Supplier Applicant.
+The 40-hour internship at the Roosevelt Warm Springs Conference and Continuing Education Center (RWS) is pre-approved.
+The applicant should call Warm Springs directly at 706-655-5231 to make arrangements to attend.
+Once the applicant has completed the RWS internship, s/he shall send to the Board's Managed

+Care and Rehabilitation Division a copy of the completed form signed by the RWS professionals certifying his/her attendance at all of the sessions as well as the completed Board Form, Documentation of Completion of Observation/Experience Component by Catastrophic Rehabilitation Supplier Applicant.